tracsman/vdcWorkshop/DIY/BasicNetworking/BaseNetStep2.md

 ## Observations

-Once you're done with this step, you know the basic steps to configure a Cisco router and how to enable BGP.
+Once you're done with this step, you'll know the basic steps to configure a Cisco router and how to enable BGP.

 ## Connecting to the Routers